Images protected by Greenhouse School Websites

 Science

-This half term in science, we will be learning about forces and magnets.
+This half term in science, we will be learning about animals, including humans.

 Learning Challenges: